DanielBandarica02/SOC-HomeLab/docs/phase1-virtualbox-foundation.md

 # Phase 1 — VirtualBox Foundation

-> **Goal:** Prepare the hypervisor, installation media, and operating conventions so that all subsequent phases can provision VMs against a consistent baseline.
+> **Goal:** Prepare the hypervisor, installation media, and operating conventions so that all subsequent phases can provision.

 ## Overview